 Common thoughts about a maple vs rosewood fretboard bass

-Some bassists swear that maple boards sound brighter and more aggressive than rosewood, which tends to have a darker, more mellow tone they claim.
+Some bassists swear that maple fretboards sound brighter and more aggressive than rosewood, which tends to have a darker, more mellow, warmer sound they claim.
 Maple, they feel, sounds crisper and snappier, while rosewood can sound more “woody” and round.
 These are really common sentiments that you’ll find all over forums and IRL discussions.

-But what makes people say these things?
-Is it a real sonic thing that they’re hearing, or is it that they’ve read these ideas already and have a psychological bias before they even compare maple and rosewood fingerboards?
+But, what makes people say these things?
+Is it a real sonic difference that they’re hearing, or is it that they’ve come across these ideas and have a psychological bias before they even compare maple and rosewood fingerboards?

 Being that I’ve owned both rosewood and maple board basses, I thought I’d give my two cents on the subject.

 To be completely honest, I don’t hear a difference between the two.
 I’ve owned and played several rosewood and maple fretboard basses, but any variation in tone that I’ve heard could be attributed to many other factors.

 It may not actually be a difference between maple and rosewood at all.
 It might be a difference between pots, the style of music I was playing, or even how I felt during a specific playing session.
 Who knows.

 So, let’s dive into this exploration of fretboard material and try to get to the bottom of whether there is any sound difference between the most common fretboard woods.

 Sound differences on a bass – what goes into the mix?